StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Fixed "select all" checkbox behaviour in List Tables' footer.
 * Fixed OOST not cleaned if the value is set to 0.
 * Fixed wrong stock status set when saving a product and the OOST per product active.
+* Fixed some ATUM transients not being unset from "$alloptions" when deleting them.

 ---